 Work based on MUSE observations should cite the paper Bacon et al., SPIE 7735, 7 (2010).

-Starting in P101, MUSE will utilise the GLAO mode of the VLT Adaptive Optics Facility (AOF) via the GALACSI Adaptive Optics system.
-It will then offer, in addition, an AO-corrected 1'x1' field of view with 0.2 arcseconds sampling (WFM-AO).
-In the future it will offer a 7.5x7.5 arcsec2 field of view sampled at 0.025"/pixel (NFM-AO).
+Since P101 MUSE offers the GLAO mode of the VLT Adaptive Optics Facility (AOF) via the GALACSI adaptive optics module, offering an AO corrected 1'x1' field of view with 0.2 arcseconds sampling (WFM-AO).
+Starting P103 offers a 7.5x7.5 arcsec2 LTAO corrected field of view sampled at 0.025"/pixel (NFM-AO).

 - Formation of galaxies